catenarytransit/fire-bounds-cache/README.md

 2. Draw points and fill in field called `name`
 3. Copy data back into the file, save, and commit, and upload.

 All other data sources update automatically via GitHub actions every 5 minutes.
+Force updates can be done by visiting Actions tab on GitHub repo site and running the action under the actions called "manually update".